- Further Education

 UCAS: Applying as an International Student

 The Universities and Colleges Admissions Service (UCAS) is the organisation responsible for handling applications to higher education courses in the UK.
-They supply a general application form for study at all UK universities, and will submit your application on your behalf.
+They supply a general online application form for study at all UK universities, and will submit your application on your behalf.

 The UCAS system has a number of features, allowing you to: